-Are you enthusiastic and curious about learning historical events and old cultures?
-Then, you can consider becoming an Anthropologist.
+Are you enthusiastic and curious about learning about historical events and old cultures?
+Then, consider becoming an Anthropologist.

-An Anthropologist conducts research and assesses past and existing society aspects that include languages, cultures, economic systems, rituals, belief systems, art, music, and more to get valuable insights into businesses, and governments.
+An anthropologist researches past and existing societal aspects, including languages, cultures, economic systems, rituals, belief systems, art, and music, to get valuable insights into businesses and governments.

-To know how to become an Anthropologist in Australia, you must complete a university-level bachelor’s degree in Arts, Social Science, Science, or International Studies with a major in Anthropology, and follow it with a master’s degree in Anthropology.
+To become an Anthropologist in Australia, you must complete a bachelor's degree in Arts, Social Science, Science, or International Studies with a major in Anthropology.
+Further, you can continue with a master's degree in Anthropology.

 1. What is Anthropology?

 Anthropology is a vast discipline that covers numerous areas of study and research.